MileHacker Logo

 Etiquette & Cultural Norms

-While Big Sur is mainly a natural landscape, it has an unique cultural history and a community of residents.
+While Big Sur is mostly a natural landscape, it has an unique cultural history and a local group of residents.
 Respectful interaction fosters positive relationships.

 Greeting Customs & Attire

-A simple "hello," "hi," or "how are you?" is common.
+A simple "hello," "hi," or "how's it going?" is common.
 A handshake is typical for formal introductions.
 Eye contact is usually expected.

 Appropriate Attire